GregorySchwartz/diversity/README.md

 Gregory W. Schwartz

-This program will take a fasta file and find the diversity and rarefaction value (percent of the rarefaction curve that is above 95% of the curve).
+This program will take a fasta file and find the diversity and rarefaction curve.
 The sequences must be aligned.

 Depends on "fasta": https://github.com/GregorySchwartz/fasta.git